Australian Schoolboys rugby league team: 2010s

 In 2010, the side toured England, Wales and France, winning 4 games and losing two (both to the England Academy).
-The squad featured future first graders Tautau Moga, Harry Siejka and Jack Wighton.
+The squad featured future first graders Tautau Moga, Harry Siejka, and Jack Wighton.

 In 2011, the Schoolboys toured New Zealand and played the Junior Kiwis twice, winning one game and losing one game.
 Richard Kennar, from Craigieburn Secondary College CAS, became the first Victorian player to play for the Australian Schoolboys.

 The 2012 Schoolboys squad featured Mitchell Moses, the nephew of 1979 and 1981 schoolboy representative Ben Elias, and future first graders Dylan Walker and Kelepi Tanginoa.
 The team defeated the touring England Academy squad in both their encounters, 43–10 in Canberra and 42–14 in Brisbane.

-The 2013 side toured New Zealand and featured Jackson Hastings, the son of Sydney Roosters great Kevin Hastings, and Sione Mata'utia, who would go on to make his senior international debut for Australia a year later, becoming Australia's youngest ever representative.
+The 2013 side toured New Zealand and featured Jackson Hastings, the son of Sydney Roosters player Kevin Hastings, and Sione Mata'utia, who went on to make his senior international debut for Australia a year later, becoming Australia's youngest ever representative.

 The 2014 side was announced on 14 July and toured France and England in November and December of that year.
 The side played 7 games, winning 6 of them.
 The side broke the record for biggest win by the Australian Schoolboys, defeating the Cumbria Combined Regional Academy 86–6.

 In 2015, the Schoolboys hosted the touring New Zealand under-18 side, winning both games in the two-game series.

 In 2018, the Schoolboys toured England.
 On the first match of the tour the Schoolboys set a new biggest win record beating the England Colleges team 92–0.